uncreative-username-2/D4CLocalizedNameGenerator/README.md

 Localization in jojo's bizarre adventure is changing names in the subtitles to avoid copyright issues.

-i'm not gonna explain what a stand is so if you're wondering what it is got to here : https://jojo.fandom.com/wiki/Stand
+i'm not gonna explain what a stand is so if you're wondering what it is then go to here : https://jojo.fandom.com/wiki/Stand

 if you want to use it for some reason go to here : https://uncreative-username-2.github.io/D4CLocalizedNameGenerator/